mohamedawnallah/Learning-Bitcoin/mining/README.md

 ```
 Difficulty = current_target / maximum_target
 ```
-Difficulty is adjusted by adding more leading zeros every 2016 blocks i.e(every 2 weeks)
+Difficulty is adjusted by adding more leading zeros every 2016 blocks i.e(every 2 weeks) so it becomes difficult of solving the cryptographical puzzle over the time that's how It's being undercontrol